 Disclosure: Some of the links below are affiliate links.
 At no cost to you, I will earn a commission if you click through and make a purchase.

-This smoked turkey is brined overnight before being smoked in an offset smoker.
+This smoked turkey is juicy and full of flavor.
+Brined overnight before being smoked in an offset smoker.
 A juicy and tender smoked turkey recipe, perfect for Thanksgiving or Christmas!

 - 1 whole turkey 10 to 12 pounds (4.5 - 5.5 kg) thawed